vwhuii/20.440-project/README.md

 This repo contains all necessary code to run the analysis for the project, "Uncovering the Role of CD4+ Subsets in Lung Adenocarcinoma Progression Using Gene Expression".

-All code blocks were written by Logan and Veronica with exception to publically avaiable libraries that were imported in the beginning.
+All code blocks were written by Logan and Veronica with exception to publically available libraries that were imported in the beginning.
 Assignment of CD4+ T cell subset using top most expressed genes were performed with help of Enrichr (https://maayanlab.cloud/Enrichr/)